 We used an Icom 7600 with an Acom 1010 for the contest.
 They are a great combination!
 The big secret is our location though.

-Club Log - I upload periodically to Club Log.
+Club Log - I upload daily to Club Log.
 If our QSO is not there, please contact me.

-eQSL - I do not respond to eQSL notifications or upload logs to eQSL.
+eQSL - I do NOT respond to eQSL notifications or upload logs to eQSL.
 Please do not send me an eQSL.
 Thank you.
 I prefer ClubLog and LOTW.